eli-rich/mac-listen/README.md

  - `snoop -v` - gets version number
  - `snoop -h` - displays help
+ - `snoop --list` - will list availible network interfaces.
+   - Essentially an alias for `networksetup -listallhardwareports`
  - `snoop -p` - specifies password for commands (some of them must be run as sudo).
 If left blank, will prompt user for password.
  - `snoop -o`	 sets the final output file.
  - `snoop -H` sets the handshake file name.
 Note: this file is deleted after the merge.